List of The Flash characters: Caitlin Snow

-Dr. Caitlin Snow (portrayed by Danielle Panabaker; seasons 1–8) is a bioengineer who works at S.T.A.R.
-Labs and is the daughter of scientists Thomas Snow and Carla Tannhauser.
-She was engaged to Ronnie Raymond before the particle accelerator explosion.
-She temporarily shares her body with an alter-ego named Killer Frost, and "dies" in a failed attempt to resurrect her, enabling a new personality named Khione to take over her body.
+Dr. Caitlin Snow (portrayed by Danielle Panabaker; main: seasons 1–9) is a bioengineer who works at S.T.A.R.
+Labs, the daughter of scientists Thomas Snow and Carla Tannhauser, and the wife of Ronnie Raymond.
+She temporarily shares her body with an alter-ego named Killer Frost, and is later temporarily "replaced" with a new personality named Khione.